saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 * It will take forever with standard PCR, so I do emulsion PCR where every drop harbours a reaction
 * I then do an electrophoresis to get only the fragments of a certain size
 * NGS can typically sequence from 25 up to 400 nucleotides, but the highest throughput is around 100 BP per read
-* In emulsion PCR I use a bead, different from the one used in sequencing
 * The ideal case is that in a droplet I have a bead and a single DNA fragment
-* The bead is used to retrieve my sample after the PCR
+* The DNA attached to the acrylamide beads after emulsion PCR is retrieved with the ion sphere particle enhancement technique
+	* I use magnetic beads with streptavidin to capture the amplified acrylamide beads
+	* The beads bind biotin-labeled nucleotides on the beads, so this will select only sucessfully amplified beads
+	* After magnetic pull I denature the streptavidin and release the acrylamide template beads
+* To increase my output, I can regolate my flow (nucleotides added) considering gc content of my target
+	* One flow is the addition of 1 nucleotide to the chip
+* The real throughput of my sequencing system is lower than the theoretical one
 	* If 2 different fragments are amplified together I get mixed reads, and they give me false sequences as output
 	* I need to ignore the mixed reads, but they will waste some of my sequencing wells
 	* The same for 2 beads with the same fragment: duplicate reads
-* The real throughput of my sequencing system is lower than the theoretical one
-* To increase my output, I can regolate my flow (nucleotides added) considering gc content of my target
+* The ionogram is expected to show on average a peak every 4 flows
+	* If I see too many peaks close to each other, I probably have mixed reads
 * I have a reference sequence known, and if this sequence reaches a threshold signal I keep my read, otherwise I discard it
 * In missed reads I have too many empty spaces in each read, more than statistically reasonable
-* ChiPseq (chromatine immunoprecipitation) is a method used to analyse DNA-protein interactions
-	* The output is a library of sequences that bind the protein of interest
-	* The first step is to fix the proteins with DNA using formaldehyde
-	* Subsequently, cells are lised and DNA fragmented
-	* The sequences of interest are recovered with Ab against the protein of interest
-	* I reverse the DNA-protein binding and sequence the fragments
-* If I want to reduce cost, I can sequence only the part of interest, for instance the exome
-	* In order to sequence the exom I need a capturing system
-	* If not commercially available I have to evaluate if developping a capturing system is worth it
-	* In order to enrich for the exome, I need to have specific probes that bind to exon regions, either in solution (on beads) or in microarrays
-* In order to reduce cost, I can run more samples in the same lane by using a barcode attached to my fragments
-* MySeq can be used for metagenomics (16S sequencing, 24 samples per lane) and for microbial WGS
-* HiSeq can be used for WGS (3-4 lanes per genome) and exome capture (4 samples per lane)

 # Roche 454
 * It works in similar way to Ion Torrent, but it senses the release of pyrophosphate during elongation